tardate/LittleArduinoProjects/Radio/FM/SimplestDirectReceiver/README.md

 ![protoboard_layout](./assets/protoboard_layout.jpg?raw=true)

-Under test.. the variable capacitor is good for rough adjustment but for fine control it is much easier to adjustthe inductor with a bit of ferrite core.
+Under test.. the variable capacitor is good for rough adjustment but for fine control it is much easier to adjust the inductor with a bit of ferrite core.

 ![SimplestDirectReceiver_test](./assets/SimplestDirectReceiver_test.jpg?raw=true)